adam-lafontaine/CMS/blog/posts/[012][Web sockets].md

 Your operating system provides a fairly simple means for allowing devices to communicate over a network.
 Differences between operating systems add some complications but this post showed that they are pretty easy to overcome.
 The difficult part is getting devices to agree on how to communicate.
 Messages can be sent at any time, devices can disconnect at any time, errors can occur at any time.
 Each device probably has different software running as well.
 There is no way to trust that the device on the other end will behave properly either.

 Every application needs to have rules that each device can agree with.
-Rules about how to connect and disconnect, what to do when a device disconnects unexpectedly, how messages are structured etc.  Often the communication protocol that you need to implement requires more effort than the core functionality of the application, simply because of all of the edge cases that need to be considered.
+Rules about how to connect and disconnect, what to do when a device disconnects unexpectedly, how messages are structured etc.  Often the communication protocol that you need to implement requires more effort than the core functionality of the application.
 Getting this right can take a while but once it works you'll have it forever.

 At least the socket part is easy.